 Never re-freeze previously frozen breast milk and throw away any unused breast milk after thawing.

-Please note, these guidelines explain how long you can store breast milk for a full-term baby with no additional health concerns.
+Please note, this table aims to provide a guide to how long you can store breast milk for a full-term baby with no additional health concerns.

-If your baby is premature or has been ill, it's best to discuss this with your health professional to check that the same storage times apply.
+If your baby has been ill or was born prematurely, it's best to talk to a health professional to check that the same storage times apply.
 If you're taking colostrum or expressed breast milk into the hospital, follow their advised storage and transport times.

 If you're going back to work but still want to feed your baby breast milk, you'll need to be able to express while you're at work, store your milk at work, and then transport it home to feed your baby.

-The ideal place to store your expressed breast milk at work is in the refrigerator – make sure it's clearly labelled.
-But if you don't have access to one, you can store it in an insulated bag or a cooler with an ice pack, then put the bottles or bags in the refrigerator or freezer once you get home.
+The ideal place to store your expressed breast milk at work is in the fridge - make sure it's clearly labelled. if you don't have any access to one in your workplace, you can store it in an insulated bag or a cooler with an ice pack, then put the bottles or bags in the fridge or freezer once you get home.

-Yes, it's fine to do this.
-And don’t worry if it's separated into layers after being stored – this is normal (it's just the hindmilk and foremilk).
-All you need to do is give it a gentle swirl to re-mix before you feed your little one.
+Breast milk that's been pumped at different times on the same day can be stored in the same pot or pouch.
+Don't worry if it's separated into layers after being stored - this is normal and it's just the hindmilk and foremilk.
+All you need to do is give it a swirl to re-mix before you feed your little one.